-The following courses are offered by HCD outside of the normal academic year:
+The following courses are offered through the School of Continuing Education outside of the normal academic year.

 DEA 1100: Design Generation(s)